CyberHansel/DNS/README.txt

+$ ip route show        #shows the routing entries that define how network packets are forwarded or routed within the system
+$ ip -br a show        #brief or concise view of the system's network interfaces and their configurations, -br option stands for "brief

 # DNS
+## NSLOOKUP

 $ nslookup example.com                           #requests data about DNS server.
 $ nslookup 140.1.1.200.in-addr.arpa              #Looks for PTR record for ip address 200.1.1.140 !!!
 (IP in PTR is Reverse)
 $ nslookup -type=PTR 140.1.1.200.in-addr.arpa    #I think it's same command as previous.